-In week 6, the entire United States witnessed the worst L of the season.
-James Franklin and the former No. 2 ranked Penn State Nittany Lions hit a new low after losing to an 0-4 UCLA team led by an interim OC calling plays.
+In week 6, the entire United States witnessed the worst loss of the season.
+James Franklin and the former No. 2-ranked Penn State Nittany Lions hit a new low after losing to a 0-4 UCLA team led by an interim OC calling plays.
 Just like that, Franklin became responsible for arguably the program’s worst defeat of the decade.
-And when you thought it couldn’t get any worse, Franklin managed to take the embarrassment to another level.
+And when you thought it couldn’t get any worse, Franklin poured salt on the wound.

 Watch What’s Trending Now!

 On October 5, Franklin hopped onto X with what came off as either rage-baiting or forced optimism, posting: “Game Week!
 Let’s do this TOGETHER & go 1-0, Nittany Nation.
 Northwestern, Northwestern, Northwestern!!! #WeAre.”
 Guess what?
-The Happy Valley isn’t buying James Franklin’s ‘everything’s under control’ mindset now.
-And fans are calling him.
+The Happy Valley isn’t buying James Franklin’s ‘everything’s under control’ mindset now – pride comes before a fall.

 ADVERTISEMENT

-The Nittany Lions’ performance was baffling given their national championship aspirations and the significant investment in the program.
-Penn State defense wasn’t any better under Jim Knowles, the defense was shredded for 435 yards of offense by a UCLA team that had struggled mightily beforehand.
+The Nittany Lions’ performance was baffling, given their national championship aspirations and the significant investment in the program.
+Penn State’s defense wasn’t better under Jim Knowles; his defense allowed 42 points, 435 yards, and a 62.5% conversion rate on third down.
 Missing linebacker Tony Rojas didn’t help, but the overall lack of answers against a team with a newly installed interim offensive coordinator, Jerry Neuheisel, was concerning.

 ADVERTISEMENT